AppImage/docs.appimage.org/source/introduction/software-overview.rst

 appimagetool
 ^^^^^^^^^^^^

-appimagetool is the easiest way to create AppImages from existing directories on the system, the so-called :ref:`AppDirs <AppDir>`.
-It creates the AppImage by embedding the runtime, and creating and appending the filesystem image.
+appimagetool is the easiest way to create AppImages from existing directories on the system, the so-called :ref:`AppDirs <ref-appdir>`.
+It creates the AppImage by embedding the :ref:`runtime <ref-runtime>`, and creating and appending the filesystem image.

-appimagetool implements all optional features, like for instance :ref:`update information <update-information>`, :ref:`signing <signing>`, and some linting options to make sure the information in the AppImage is valid (for instance, it can validate :ref:`AppStream files <appstream-support>`).
+appimagetool implements all optional features, like for instance `update information <https://github.com/AppImage/AppImageSpec/blob/master/draft.md#update-information>`__, :ref:`signing <ref-signing>`, and some linting options to make sure the information in the AppImage is valid (for instance, it can validate :ref:`AppStream files <appstream-support>`).

 **Download:** You can get it as an AppImage from https://github.com/AppImage/AppImageKit/releases/continuous.